21isenough/LightningATM/docs/guide/button.md

 If coins have been inserted, the LED goes on and the button only has the function of starting the withdrawal process and generating the QR code or activating the camera for scanning.

 `Attention:` Seven pulses reset the wallet.
-If you don't have a camera to scan a new one, then the ATM just shows the "Welcome" screen.
-You have manually to set a new wallet!
+If you don't have a camera to scan a new one, you'll have to set up a new wallet manually!

+---

 ### Installation